Pet abandonment, pet overpopulation and animal shelter/rescue overcrowding are all significant problems in the US and also other countries.

 1. Better regulations on, more restrictions on, and more accountability and responsibility on pet breeding

 A huge reason there are so many pets given up or sent to animal shelters and rescues every year is because of the number of pets being bred by breeders.

 This increases the number of pets that need to be cared for, and as a consequence, the number of pets that are given up.

 Some breeders are responsible and care their animals find forever homes, but, some sell purely for profit.

 Reducing the number of breeders overall (especially backyard breeders and pet shops), and better regulating of who is allowed to breed dogs (and how), is one solution to this problem.

-2. Better screening and testing of potential buyers/owners
+2. Better screening and testing of, and more responsibility and accountability on potential buyers/owners

 Certain groups of people are significantly more likely (according to surveys and reports conducted on pet abandonment) to give up their pets.